MomusWinner/ve/README.md

-# Eldr
+# ve
 A small Vulkan Rendering Engine

 > [!WARNING]
-> **Eldr is currently under active development** and is not recommended for production use.
+> **`ve` is currently under active development** and is not recommended for production use.
 The API may change significantly between versions.
 >
 > **Platform Support Note:** Currently only Linux is supported.
 Windows support is planned for future releases.